How to pick your advisory dream team

 - Reports – help business owners and managers to monitor the company’s performance periodically.
 These include budget reports (to analyse your company’s performance), accounts receivable aging (a critical tool for managing cash flow for companies that extend credit to their customers), and job cost reports (show expenses for a specific project).

 - Strategy – strategic techniques are implemented to support the overall competitive strategy of the organisation by using the cloud to develop more refined product and service costs.

 - Forecasting – use forecasting to plan for your clients business future.
 It plots a path for the future, instead of looking back at where you have been, so you can make informed decisions which will eventually put your clients in a position to grow sustainably.

 - Scenario planning – this element of accounting makes business owners broaden their minds and ask ‘what if X happens?’.
-It’s a process designed to make you consider the myriad things that could go wrong, leading to you coming together and creating a back up strategy for different eventualities.
+It’s a process designed to make you consider the myriad things that could go wrong, leading to you coming together and creating a backup strategy for different eventualities.

 When your team are up to scratch, you’ll find you’re able to add a whole load of additional value to your services.

-Our community have ensured they’ve put their best team members forward.
-It’s not all down to them, of course, so make sure you’re leading by example from the top.
+Make sure you’re leading by example from the top.
 Delegation is a great art and you need to learn it if you haven’t already.
 Free up your time and make your team more engaged – they’ll feel responsible and the more confidence you have in them, the more they’ll have in you.